14 Top Adventurous Experiences in Southern Thailand and Where to Find Them

 5. Go Caving

-Southern Thailand is home to many fascinating caves, most of which are located either in the jungle or near mangrove forests.
+Southern Thailand is home to many caves, most of them are located either in the jungle or near mangrove forests.

 Some of the best caves in Southern Thailand include: